Orville Jenkins Articles Menu

 The more philosophical thinkers, Deists and others influenced by the Enlightenment vision of a new free world, avoided both the extremes of the French fiasco, and even maintained their cultural loyalty to the Homeland and its cultural and religious heritage.

-Keep in mind that both England (and the whole United Kingdom to some extent) were still painfully recovering from the bloody "Christian" Revolution established by the Reformation Theology radicals in the Reformed (Presbyterian) movement in England (called the Puritans), who violently took control of the reigns and infrastructure of the British political system, killed the King and his close supporters, plunging the kingdom into a dark era of bloody religious repression matched only by the equally bloody political repression of those not within the inner "religious" circle of this "divinely-appointed" reform group.
+Keep in mind that both England and the whole United Kingdom to some extent were still painfully recovering from the bloody "Christian" Revolution established by the Reformation Theology radicals in the Reformed (Presbyterian) movement in England (called the Puritans), who violently took control of the reigns and infrastructure of the British political system, killed the King and his close supporters, plunging the kingdom into a dark era of bloody religious repression that matched or exceeded the regime they overthrew.
+More blood was shed by the equally bloody political response of those not within the inner "religious" circle of this "divinely-appointed" reform group.

-No one wanted either the previous horrible Anglican or Catholic religious dictatorship nor the equally horrid "Protestant" bloody dictatorship in the tender new land.
-Thus overtly institutional Christian identities and foundations were studiously avoided, while the highest of moral principles, including Biblical guidance -- honored by both radical Christian leaders like the Baptist and other Separatists, as well as the Deists who were acutely aware of the dreaded alternatives they tiptoed between in the volatile American atmosphere -- went into a high vision of orderly, moral society defined for the mutual and common good.
+No one wanted either the previous horrible Anglican or Catholic religious dictatorship nor the equally horrid "Protestant" military dictatorship in the tender new land.
+Thus overtly institutional Christian identities and foundations were studiously avoided, while the highest of moral principles, including Biblical guidance – honored by both radical Christian leaders like the Baptist and other Separatists, as well as the Deists who were acutely aware of the dreaded alternatives they tiptoed between in the volatile American atmosphere – went into a high vision of orderly, moral society defined for the mutual and common good.

 Religious Foundations?